kelvinz/code-notes/courses/spark_docs.md

 Use the Mouth Open patch to make something happen in an effect while the user's mouth is open.
 	face => mouth open + mouth openness

+*Blink*
+Use the Blink patch to make something happen when the user blinks.
+	face => blink